condylarth/mod-notifier/README.md

 # mod-notifier
 Void Falls Moderator Notifier, on the whole group
-- Moderator Notifier, on join/leave made by kajo
+- Moderator Notifier, on join/leave